Past Presidents

 Leslie has served as a co-chair of the Boston Bar Association Bankruptcy Section's Pro Bono, Education, Consumer, Diversity & Inclusion, and Membership Committees.
 From 2007 to 2021, she taught legal research and writing at Boston University School of Law.
 Leslie is a graduate of the University of Michigan and Boston College Law School.

-Leslie has been a Board member of AALAM since 2014 and she served as President from 2019 to 2021, Vice President from 2018 to 2019, and Secretary from 2016 to 2017.
+Leslie was a Board member of AALAM from 2014 to 2023 and she served as President from 2019 to 2021, Vice President from 2018 to 2019, and Secretary from 2016 to 2017.

 21. Emily Sy (2021-2023)